top of page

 Charles Randolph-Wright has built a dynamic and diversified career in directing, writing, and producing for theatre, television, and film.

-Charles also directed the world premieres of Tough Titty by Oni Faida Lampley at the Williamstown Theatre Festival and Senor Discretion Himself (the last musical written by Frank Loesser, based on a story by Budd Schulberg, and co-written with Culture Clash).
-He directed and co-wrote Me and Mrs. Jones (a musical which starred Lou Rawls, and featured the classic R&B music of the Sound of Philadelphia) at the Prince Music Theatre, The Diva Dismissed (starring Jenifer Lewis) at the NYSF Public Theater and the Hudson Theatre (LA), and Homework (starring Kim Coles) in NYC, Crossroads (NJ), and LA.
+Charles also directed the world premieres of Senor Discretion Himself (the last musical written by Frank Loesser, based on a story by Budd Schulberg, and co-written with Culture Clash) at Arena Stage, Daniel Beaty’s Through the Night at the Geffen Theatre, Tough Titty by Oni Faida Lampley at the Williamstown Theatre Festival, and Akeelah and the Bee (50th anniversary CTC Minneapolis).
+He directed and co-wrote Me and Mrs. Jones (a musical which starred Lou Rawls and Darlene Love, and featured the classic R&B music of the Sound of Philadelphia), Homework (starring Kim Coles) in NYC, Crossroads (NJ), and LA, and The Diva Dismissed (starring Jenifer Lewis) at the NYSF Public Theater and the Hudson Theatre (LA).

-Charles wrote the play Blue, starring Phylicia Rashad, which broke box office records at Arena Stage (where Charles is an inaugural resident playwright).
-Blue has had many sold out productions throughout the United States, including the Roundabout Theatre and the Pasadena Playhouse (which starred Ms. Rashad, Diahann Carroll, and Clifton Davis).
-Charles also wrote Cuttin’ Up (based upon the best selling book by Craig Marberry), The Night is a Child (starring JoBeth Williams), Love in Afghanistan, and co-wrote Just Between Friends starring Bea Arthur, which toured internationally, including a Tony nominated run on Broadway.
+Randolph-Wright wrote the award winning play Blue, starring Phylicia Rashad, which has had productions throughout the United States, including the Roundabout Theatre and the Pasadena Playhouse (which starred Ms. Rashad, Diahann Carroll, and Clifton Davis).
+He wrote Cuttin’ Up (based upon the best selling book by Craig Marberry), The Night is a Child (starring JoBeth Williams), Love in Afghanistan, and co-wrote the Tony nominated Just Between Friends starring Bea Arthur.

 A native of York, South Carolina, Charles is an honor graduate of Duke University where he was an A.B.
-Duke Scholar and recently received the Distinguished Alumni Award.
-He was honored with the Paul Robeson Award from Actors’ Equity, co-founded “Create Carolina” - an arts festival in the Carolinas, and is a founding member of the Wright Family Foundation of South Carolina. www.Randolph-Wright.com.
+Duke Scholar and received the Distinguished Alumni Award.
+He serves on the Board of Directors of the Frederick Douglass Family Initiatives, the Advisory Committee of the American Theatre Wing, the Board of Directors of the Roundabout Theatre, is an associate artist at The Young Vic, and a founding member of the Wright Family Foundation of South Carolina.
+Charles’ website is www.Randolph-Wright.com.

 bottom of page